Splitter Theorems for Graph Immersions: -edge-connected graphs, even

-Therefore $N_{G'}(u)=\{v\}$, implying that in $G'$, $d(v)=d(\{u, v\}) +d(u)$.
-This, however, contradicts $d(X)=k$, or $k+1$, as $d(X)=d(v)=d(\{u, v\}) +d(u)\ge k+ d(u)\ge k+2$, where the inequalities hold because $G'$ is nearly $k$-edge-connected, and $u$ is of even degree.
-This completes the proof. \end{pf} \begin{lem} If $G\succ_{im} H$ are $k$-edge-connected graphs, and there is an edge $e$ such that $G \setminus e$ has an $H$-immersion, then a good operation exists. \end{lem} \begin{pf} Suppose $e$ is in a $k$-edge-cut.
-If it is incident with a $k$-vertex $u$, then, by previous lemma, $u$ could be completely split off maintaining an $H$-immersion and $k$-edge-connectivity.
-Otherwise, $e$ is in a nontrivial $k$-edge-cut, with all terminals of $H$ on one side of the cut, thus we can use Lemma \ref{lem2} to find a good operation. \end{pf} \begin{lem} If $G\succ_{im} H$ are $k$-edge connected graphs, and there is a split at a vertex $v$ preserving an $H$-immersion, then a good operation exists. \end{lem} \begin{pf} Suppose splitting at $v$ makes an edge-cut $\delta (X)$ too small, then $d(X)=k$ or $k+1$.
+\begin{lemma} Let $G$ and $H$ be $k$-edge-connected graphs with $G \succ H$.
+If there is an edge $e$ such that $G \setminus e$ has an $H$-immersion, then a good operation exists. \end{lemma}

+\begin{proof} Suppose $e$ is in a $k$-edge-cut.
+If it is incident with a $k$-vertex $u$, then by previous lemma, there is a good operation.
+Otherwise, $e$ is in a nontrivial $k$-edge-cut, with all terminals of $H$ on one side of the cut, thus we can use \cref{lem2} to find a good operation. \end{proof}

+\begin{lemma} Let $G$ and $H$ be $k$-edge-connected graphs with $G \succ H$.
+If there is a split at a vertex $v$ preserving an $H$-immersion, then a good operation exists. \end{lemma}

+\begin{proof} Suppose splitting at $v$ makes an edge-cut $\delta (X)$ too small, then $d(X)=k$ or $k+1$.
 Also, all terminals of $H$ are on one side of the cut, say $X^c$.
-If $\delta (X)$ is a nontrivial edge-cut Lemma \ref{lem2} or \ref{lem5} may be applied.
-If $|X|=1$, with $d(X)=k$, we apply Lemma \ref{lem6} to completely split the vertex in $X$, and if $d(X)=k+1$ we will apply Lemma \ref{lem7} to delete an edge incident to it. \end{pf}
+If $\delta (X)$ is a nontrivial edge-cut \cref{lem2} or \cref{lem5} may be applied.
+If $|X|=1$, with $d(X)=k$, we apply \cref{lem6} to completely split the vertex in $X$, and if $d(X)=k+1$ we will apply \cref{lem7} to delete an edge incident to it. \end{proof}